Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Test statistics

 Using ($\ref{h1}$), we find the conditional expectation as

 Hence, we obtain the variance expression as specified in the theorem. \end{proof}

 The following result shows that the asymptotic distribution of the null distribution follows a normal distribution.
-Note that under $H_0$, $\Delta =0$. \begin{corollary} Let $X$ be a random variable with a distribution function specified in (\ref{cdf}).
+Note that under $H_0$, $\Delta =0$. \begin{corollary} Let $X$ be a random variable with the d.f. specified in (\ref{cdf}).
 As $n\to \infty$, $\sqrt{n}\widehat{\Delta}^*_{n}$ converges in distribution to a normal with mean zero and variance $9\sigma^2_0$, where $\sigma^2_0$ is given by